Endargo/echoes-of-the-past/echoes-of-the-past.md

 Inside the lockbox, Pearl of Power is found.
 Lockbox is charmed, so that it will break if verbal spell is cast directly onto it, crushing the pearl (like Knock).

 Buried treasure chest, under the ground in north-west house remains.
 Inside the chest, 1000G can be found.
-Hint for finding the chest can be found in random event ???.
+Hint for finding the chest can be found during minor event Bottled Surprise.

 ### Renvel's Fate